Sausalito is a small waterside town across the bay from San Francisco. Many people come here only to shop or to have some lunch.

 The calm waters around Sausalito create the perfect environment for your first kayaking experience.
 It's also a great way to see some amazing views of San Francisco, Tiburon and Sausalito.

-Two of my favorite companies to go with are Sea Trek (www.seatrek.com) and Stoked SF (www.stokedsf.com).
-Both have excellent guides, reasonable prices and well maintained equipment.
+My favorite company to go with are Sea Trek (www.seatrek.com).
+They have excellent guides, reasonable prices and well-maintained equipment.

-On this three-hour tour, you get the chance to walk through the house boat community, historic vessels and the WWII Liberty Ship Yards.
-It's offered on Saturday and Sunday from 12:30pm to 3:30pm and is $50 per person.
-Contact them directly to book your spot at (415) 332-6608.
+On this three-hour tour, you get the chance to walk through the houseboat community, historic vessels and the WWII Liberty Ship Yards.
+It's offered on Saturday and Sunday from 12:30pm to 3:30pm and is $65 per person.

 One of my favorite Sausalito attractions is the ferry.
 It isn't your typical attraction, but instead offers you some of the best views of the SF bay.